xingyuel/xingyuel.github.io/_posts/2023-09-04-my-1st-blog-post.md

 ```

 please note that projection part, `{"_id": 1}`, can significantly improve performance because of 2
 factors: 1.
 If a compound index exists (`key: { isDeleted: 1, _id: 1}`), MongoDB will not scan any document and will simply return documents only containing "_id", because it is in the index.
-In other words, this is a covered query (https://www.mongodb.com/docs/manual/core/query-optimization/#covered-query).
+In other words, this is a [covered query](https://www.mongodb.com/docs/manual/core/query-optimization/#covered-query).
 2. Network traffic will be much lower.

 The 2nd method in the above code snippet is essentially similar to the following: